 These resources will help students recognize and respond to bias against immigrants, Muslims and Sikhs.

-Religious Diversity Webinars We teamed up with the Tanenbaum Center for Interreligious Understanding to produce this on-demand webinar series for teaching about religion across grade levels. (professional development)
+We teamed up with the Tanenbaum Center for Interreligious Understanding to produce a webinar series for teaching about religion across grade levels.
+The series offers webinars for elementary, middle school and high school educators. (professional development)

-Zahrah’s Hijab To inspire your students’ empathy, share the story of how Zahrah responded to teasing about her hijab.
-Free registration required; then search for “hijab” in the Central Text Anthology. (elementary)
+To inspire your students’ empathy, share the story of how Zahrah responded to teasing about her hijab. (elementary)

 It’s important to reassure students that they can make a difference in the political process.
 These resources recommend ways young activists can participate in civic life and do something about the issues that matter to them.

-Post-election Activity: “Voting in Your Town” “Voting in Your Town” is a great action-based task.
-This multi-step project includes teacher instructions, student handouts and a rubric. (middle and high school)
+This action-based task includes teacher instructions, student handouts and a rubric. (middle and high school)

-Do Something tasks from Perspectives for a Diverse America Do Something performance tasks allow students to build civic engagement awareness and demonstrate their critical literacy skills.
-Free registration required. (all grades)
+Do Something performance tasks allow students to build civic engagement awareness and demonstrate their critical literacy skills. (all grades)

-The New Deciders This episode of America by the Numbers with Maria Hinojosa explores the voting power of four demographic groups: black millennials, Arab Americans, Latino evangelicals and Asian Americans.
-The accompanying lesson urges students to research and support voting in their communities.
-(Grades 6-12)
+This episode of America by the Numbers with Maria Hinojosa explores the voting power of four demographic groups: black millennials, Arab Americans, Latino evangelicals and Asian Americans.
+The accompanying lesson urges students to research and support voting in their communities. (grades 6-12)

 While students may not always agree, they should be able to listen, express opinions and debate with respect.
 These resources can help you guide students in their discussions and model civil discourse.